Iterative Quantum Amplitude Estimation: Quantum Amplitude Estimation

 where $\theta_a$ is defined as $a = \sin^2(\theta_a)$.
 In other words, the probability of measuring $\ket{1}$ in the last qubit is given by

 The algorithms mainly differ in how they derive the different values for the powers $k$ of $\mathcal{Q}$ and how they combine the results into a final estimate of $a$.

 MLAE first approximates $\mathbb{P}[\ket{1}]$ for $k = 2^j$ and $j=0, 1, 2, \ldots, m-1$, for a given $m$, using $N_{\text{shots}}$ measurements from a quantum computer for each $j$, i.e., in total, $\mathcal{Q}$ is applied $N_{\text{shots}}(M-1)$ times, where $M = 2^m$.
-It has been shown in \cite{Suzuki2019} that the corresponding Fisher information scales as $\mathcal{O}(N_{\text{shots}} M^2)$, which implies a lower bound of the estimation error scaling as $\mathcal{O}(1/(\sqrt{N_{\text{shots}}}M))$.
+It has been shown in \cite{Suzuki2019} that the corresponding Fisher information scales as $\mathcal{O}(N_{\text{shots}} M^2)$, which implies a lower bound of the estimation error scaling as $\Omega(1/(\sqrt{N_{\text{shots}}}M))$.
 Crucially, \cite{Suzuki2019} does not provide an upper bound for the estimation error.
 Confidence intervals can be derived from the measurements using, e.g., the likelihood ratio approach, see Appendix \ref{sec:canonical_qae_with_mle}.

 In contrast to MLAE, QAES requires the different powers of $\mathcal{Q}$ to be evaluated iteratively and cannot be parallelized.
 It iteratively adapts the powers of $\mathcal{Q}$ to successively improve the estimate and carefully determines the next power of $\mathcal{Q}$.
-However, instead of a lower bound, a rigorous error bound is provided.
+However, instead of a lower bound, a rigorous error upper bound is provided.
 QAES achieves the optimal asymptotic query complexity $\mathcal{O}(\log(1/\alpha)/\epsilon)$, where $\alpha>0$ denotes the probability of failure.
 In contrast to the other algorithms considered, QAES provides a bound on the relative estimation error.
-Although the algorithm achieves the desired asymptotic scaling, the constants involved are very large -- likely too large for practical applications unless they can be further reduced.
+Although the algorithm achieves the desired asymptotic scaling exactly, the constants involved are very large -- likely too large for practical applications unless they can be further reduced.

 In the following, we introduce a new variant of QAE without QPE.
 As for QAES, we provide a rigorous performance proof.
-Although our algorithm only achieves the quadratic speedup up to a multiplicative factor $\log(2/\alpha \log_3(3\pi/20\epsilon))$, the constants involved are orders of magnitude smaller than for QAES.
-Note that in practice this factor is small for any reasonable target accuracy $\epsilon$ and confidence level $1-\alpha$, as we will show in \ref{sec:results}.
+Although our algorithm only achieves the quadratic speedup up to a multiplicative factor $\log(2/\alpha \log_2(\pi/4\epsilon))$, the constants involved are orders of magnitude smaller than for QAES.
+Moreover, in practice this doubly logarithmic factor is small for any reasonable target accuracy $\epsilon$ and confidence level $1-\alpha$, as we will show in \ref{sec:results}.